-H435 contains significant amounts silty clay and sand which give it a lower drying shrinkage and quite sandy texture during throwing (only H431 is more sandy than this).
+H435 contains significant amounts silty clay and sand which give it a lower drying shrinkage and quite sandy texture during throwing.
 H435 contains a high coal ball clay which imparts a dark grey blackish color to the pugged.
 This ball clay significantly masks the feel of the sand during the throwing process.

 The open structure of H435 also means that extra water can be absorbed during throwing making it more susceptible to water-splitting (the sand provides openings into which water can penetrate).
 Thus it is beneficial to use water sparingly during throwing and make sure that it does not stay long on points where the clay is under stress (i.e. the outside of the belly on a vase).
 Since H435 generates significant amounts of slip during throwing, try to develop a technique where the slip produced during centering can be employed later as a lubricant during throwing.